 Bankroll Management

-We can’t express enough how crucial it is that you’re a responsible gambler.
-By understanding and utilizing sound bankroll management, you can organize your sports betting in a way that 1) allows you to properly use betting systems and strategies to make real earnings and 2) keeps you from staking more money than you intend to or falling into patterns of problem gambling like chasing your losses.
+We cannot stress enough how important it is that you gamble responsibly.
+By understanding and practicing good bankroll management, you can structure your sports betting in a way that 1) allows you to use systems and strategies that can produce real winnings, and 2) prevents you from betting more than you intend to or falling into the kinds of patterns that problem gamblers often do (e.g., chasing losses).

 FAQ – Frequently Asked Questions